kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 Remember, if AzureRM isn't available, there's always AzAPI, but that is for another day.

-You may need to register the "Microsoft.DevCenter" provider in your subscription resource providers if you are following along:
+You may need to register "Microsoft.DevCenter" in your subscription resource providers if you are following along:

 ![illustrating the registered Microsoft.DevCenter resource provider](resource-provider.png)